onyb/reobject/docs/querysets.md

 <p class="note">
   <strong>Note:</strong> To indicate descending order, prepend the ordering
-  field with a negative sign, like `-age`.
+  field with a negative sign, like <code>-age</code>.
 Ordering by descending order is only supported for integer fields.
 </p>